ttaylor14/PNation/README.md

 -- Additions needed

-The Draft Calculator still needs refining.
-The following items are still desired:

-- Keeper selection - marking which players a team wishes to keep (possibly keeping these selections private?)

-- Setting Confirmation function - ensures everythign is accurate before draft calculations are copmleted

 - Eventual incorporation into the User Interface to allow teams to see simulations of team costs/player salaries based on different keeper selections (or impacts of trades)

--- Understanding the File Management --
+# -- Understanding the File Management --

 This file is used to manage all the files especially during software development.
 However, some of its functions may be utilized in the future for various portions of the system such as updating team rosters.